JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/prepare_your_project/index.md

         my_car.step()
         my_car.say_state()
 ```
-6. You have the project and you have the application to test.
+6. You have the project, and you have the application to test.
 Let's decide *how* we will test `Car.py`.
 You have already learned the magic shortcut to any action in PyCharm.
 There is another quite helpful
 shortcut to open the project Settings (Windows/Linux)/Preferences (masOS), a series of various options to
 work with the IDE.
 Press `Ctrl-Alt-S` (Win/Linux) or `Cmd-,` to open this dialog.
 Then in the search field,